-For corridor improvements (not during the driveway permit process), the ability to design adequate driveway length may depend on existing development and available right of way.
-Where the land use along the corridor is dense, driveway length might be restricted at individual locations.
+For corridor improvements (not during the driveway permit process) the ability to design adequate driveway length may depend on existing development and available right of way.
+Where the land use along the corridor is dense you might be restricted to the amount of driveway length you can redesign at individual locations.
 Working with the property owner for a better design on their property will benefit the driver as well as the business.
-Coordination with the local government might be needed where landscaping or parking spaces are impacted.
+You might need to work in coordination with the local government where landscaping or parking spaces are impacted.

-6.2 SOME GUIDANCE FROM STANDARD INDEX 515 The Standard Index 515 - Sheet 1 - General Note 5 states that the driveway design (including length) needs to be determined by the desired operation of that driveway.
+SOME GUIDANCE FROM STANDARD INDEX 515 The Standard Index 515 - Sheet 1 - General Note 5 states that the driveway design (including length) needs to be determined by the desired operation of that driveway.
 Driveways shall have sufficient length and size for all vehicular queuing, stacking, maneuvering, standing, and parking to be carried out completely beyond the right of way line.
 Except for the vehicles stopping to enter the highway, the turnout areas and drives within the right of way shall be used only for moving vehicles entering or leaving the highway.
-Source: Standard Index 515 - Note 5 Setback from F Line to Structu In Standard Index 515 (Sheet 1) Setback (G) to a structure is a measure from the right of way line to the structure.
+Source: Standard Index 515 - Note 5 Setback from Right of Way Line to Structure In Standard Index 515 (Sheet 1) Setback ( G ) to a structure is a measure from the right of way line to the structure.
 See Exhibit 35.
 The minimum distance is 12 feet.
 This standard was developed with low volume and passenger car usage in mind.
 General Note 5 will be a more important criterion.
 This note states the setback (as well as all internal circulation elements) should be designed to provide for smooth and safe operations on the driveway and surrounding road system.
-Therefore, more than 12 feet setback will probably be needed for most commercial uses.
+Therefore, you will probably need more than 12 feet setback for most commercial uses.

-Exhibit 35 Setback
+Exhibit 35 SETBACK